kamsandhu93/visitor-signin/README.md

  - A copy of sqlite database in either:
    - (Locally) `/opt/visitor-db/database/` or
    - (on Dropbox) Dropbox app root folder - e.g. if your app is called VisitorSignin, the database file should be in `Dropbox/Apps/VisitorSignin`
-   - if you dont have a copy and this a fresh deployment create an empty database file locally, default name for the file is `visitor_db.db`
+   - if you dont have a copy and this a fresh deployment use the empty database file from ./database/empty_visitor_db.db and rename - default name for the file is `visitor_db.db`

 Alternatively run the following script